c6ws/tpt2/dropchance_calculator/README.md

 # Module Dropchance Calculator
-This script will calculate the current dropchance, peak dropchance, and average dropchance
+This script will calculate the current dropchance, peak dropchance, and average dropchance.

 ## Requirements
-1 script, 1 condition, and 15 lines unlocked in the Facility AI
+1 script, 1 condition, and 15 lines unlocked in the Facility AI.

 ## How to Use
 Set `dropchancefactor` to your dropchance factor.
 This information can be found in town stats.
-Default is 1.0
+Default is 1.0.

 Set `basemoduledropchance` to the base dropchance of the module.
 This information can be found in the wiki or with the treasure map skill.
-Default is 0.01 or 1%
+Default is 0.01 or 1%.

 Set `difficulty` to the difficulty of the tower testing run.
 Default is "easy".

-Press the key `b` to start/stop the script
+Press the key `b` to start/stop the script.

 ## Import Code
 ```